asalih/cdncik/README.md

-﻿#lite-cdn
+﻿# cdncik is a little cdn

-Reads given file, minifies and keeps it in memory.
+Reads given files, minifies and keeps it in memory.

 ```js
 var cdn = cdnApp({